How Do You Tell Investors Why You Will Beat Your Competitors?

 Remember, you have the ability to frame the discussion about the competition on your terms when you present your competitive analysis.
 The best example I’ve ever seen in the public domain is LinkedIn’s Series B pitch.

-Take a look at what Reid Hoffman, LinkedIn’s CEO at the time, did in three incredible slides:
+Take a look at what Reid Hoffman, LinkedIn’s CEO at the time, did in three incredible slides in his Series B pitch:

 Slide One: Framing the discussion on your terms.